Ghst-dg/Brackets_Extension_Fix/README.md

 for eg:-
-i have bracket installation on Program Files in C drive so i open to :C\Program Files\Brackets\www then i replace the config.json present there with this config.json restart brackets
+i have bracket installation on Program Files in C drive so i open to :C\Program Files\Brackets\www then i replace the config.json present there with this config.json, then restart brackets